sammothxc/qmk_firmware/keyboards/sammothxc_67key/readme.md

 Steps to making your own QMK firmware:
 1. Start by designing your own layout with [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/)
 2. Then *copy the raw data* * and paste it into [Keyboard Firmware Builder](https://kbfirmware.com/), and map the matrix and MCU pins
-3. Since the firmware builder uses outdated QMK firmware, you will need to just hit "Save configuration" and then run `qmk import-kbfirmware /path/to/export.json` and QMK will generate the necessary files for you to use in the QMK firmware
+3. Since the firmware builder uses outdated QMK firmware, you will need to just hit "Save configuration" and then run `qmk import-kbfirmware /path/to/export.json` and QMK will generate the *necessary files*** (I know, more fine print) for you to use in the QMK firmware
 4. Build with `qmk compile -kb <your-keyboard> -km default`
 5. Flash with `qmk flash -kb <your-keyboard> -km default`
 6. Test keyboard with [QMK Configurator Tool](https://config.qmk.fm/#/test)